-Major Scottish Brewers Make Their Move
+Scottish Brewers Make Their Move

 This continues our series on beer in the British Mandate of Palestine.
 It began with this post, a correspondent’s tour of Palestine Brewery Ltd. in 1944.

-The merged Edinburgh brewers clearly made inroads in the expat and military markets through the Thirties.
+The merged Edinburgh brewers clearly made inroads in the expat and military markets through the 1930s.
 In 1939 a Mr. Wilcockson, representing McEwan-Younger, donated a cup for competitions held by the Jerusalem Services & Police Football League.

 The occasion was a Dance at the Menorah Club.
 A battalion of the Black Watch, Royal Highland Regiment, took the palm.

 In this series, it seemed a daunting task to find an actual beer list from a N.A.A.F.I. in Palestine, bar, restaurant or hotel.
 The distance in time, and other limitations, seemed too great.
+Finally, I did though.

 The Fasts were German Templers.
 The hotel continued until WW II when it became a club for the Australian forces.
-After 1948 it found various uses until it fell into ruin.
+After 1948 in Israel it found various uses until it fell into ruin.
 It was torn down in 1975 and a new hotel was later built on the site.

-Further information on the Hotel Fast can be gleaned from Tourists, Travellers and Hotels in Nineteenth-Century Jerusalem (2013) by Rupert L. Chapman, III and others.
+Further information on the Hotel Fast may be gleaned from Tourists, Travellers and Hotels in Nineteenth-Century Jerusalem (2013) by Rupert L. Chapman, III and others.
 The authors devote a full chapter to the hostelry’s changing fortunes.

 The full wine list may be perused at the New York Public Library’s menu archive, here.
 It is interesting on numerous accounts, for example the local wines from Rishon LeZion.